xmuweili88/AndroidCV_Tutorial_1/README.md

 ## Step 1: Install Andorid Studio

-Follow [this page](https://developer.android.com/studio/install.html) to setup the Android Studio on you developer machine.
+Follow [this page](https://developer.android.com/studio/install.html) to setup the Android Studio on you developing machine.

 ## Step 2: Clone the code base and Install OpenCV